New KYTC Program to Address Bridges Needs in all 120 Counties

 FRANKFORT, Ky.
 (June 14, 2018) – With a renewed focus on safety and protecting critical transportation assets, the Kentucky Transportation Cabinet (KYTC) is launching Bridging Kentucky – a statewide bridge program that will rehabilitate or replace more than 1,000 bridges.

 Bridging Kentucky is one of the nation’s most aggressive bridge rehabilitation and replacement programs.
 It represents a transformational commitment by the Cabinet to prioritize investments to improve the safety and soundness of bridges across the Commonwealth.
 Over the first two years of the six-year program alone, the Bridging Kentucky team will begin rehabilitating or replacing nearly 400 bridges.

-The estimated investment of approximately $700 million over six years is the result of a data-driven, priority-setting approach led by Gov. Matt Bevin and backed by the 2018 Kentucky General Assembly.
+The estimated investment of approximately $700 million over six years is the result of a data-driven, priority-setting approach.
 This list of critical structures includes state, county and municipal bridges that have fallen into disrepair and are rated in poor condition.
 More than 60 of those bridges currently are closed to traffic.

 Statewide initiative to have immediate impact

 The Bridging Kentucky program will address bridges in each of Kentucky’s 120 counties.
 KYTC has assembled an experienced program team of engineers and professionals to identify and develop cost-effective, time-saving approaches to rehabilitate or replace bridges currently rated in poor condition.
 The team has begun evaluating and prioritizing improvements of more than 1,000 bridges, focusing first on bridge projects approved in the state’s biennium spending plan.

 Following the evaluation process, the Bridging Kentucky team will develop plans to quickly implement improvements, allowing construction on some structures to begin later this year.